MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-customize-the-reference-device-in-audit-mode.md

 ### Add a language in Audit Mode

 Device partners may need to add more languages to an image to enable a user to change languages.
-This is important for devices that may not have a persistent internet connection to download and install a language with the Settings app.
+Adding languages during Audit mode is important for devices that may not have a persistent internet connection to download and install a language with the Settings app.

 You can add more languages to your custom image by using DISM to install a language pack and the related Features on Demand.
 You can add languages in audit mode or to an offline mounted image.
 For more information, see [Languages overview](/windows-hardware/manufacture/desktop/add-language-packs-to-windows).

 1. Mount the Feature on Demand ISO on your Technician PC.
-This might still be mounted if you added a FOD earlier in the lab.
+Your ISO might still be mounted if you added a FOD earlier in the lab.
 1. Mount the Language Pack ISO on your Technician PC.
 1. Add a language pack to your image.
 In this example, we use French (fr-FR).
 From an Administrative Command Prompt: